 The course combines several integrated approaches aimed at developing your skills.
 Most in-class time, driven by the structure of the textbook and accompanying workbook, is devoted to speaking and practicing Italian through a combination of group-based and individual activities, focusing on grammatical structures, language functions and vocabulary.
 Lessons also focus on a wide range of contemporary cultural themes through the use varied materials such as newspaper articles, advertising material and short film clips.
-Onsite activities such as visits to markets and bars will give you a unique chance to rapidly implement your linguistic development in real-life.
+Onsite activities such as visits to markets and to the National Library in Florence, and regular conversation exchanges with Italian students, will give you a unique chance to rapidly implement your linguistic development in real life.